L.A. Care Health Plan Vendor Code of Conduct

 Business Integrity, Gifts and Courtesies

 Vendor shall not engage in corruption, extortion, embezzlement, or bribery to obtain an unfair or improper advantage.
-Vendors shall not offer or provide gifts, meals, entertainment, or other business courtesies to L.A.
-Care employees.
 L.A.
+Care is a public entity and required to comply with applicable rules relating to conflicts of interest, honoraria and acceptance of gifts.
+As such, L.A.
 Care discourages its vendors from providing gifts, meals, entertainment, or other business courtesies to its employees.
-L.A.
-Care is a public entity and required to comply with applicable rules relating to conflicts of interest, honoraria and acceptance of gifts.

 Conflicts of Interest